The other day at work, my colleague and I were caught up in a discussion on love and relationships.

 I began reading articles by philosophers and I came across one by Alain de Botton.
 He’d written a piece for the New York Times cheerfully titled, “Why You Will Marry The Wrong Person.”
 In it he discusses how romanticism is to blame for so many failed marriages.
 Mostly because we’ve been led to believe that that unmistakably blissful romantic state will and can last forever.
 We’ve failed to realize that we are all uniquely “mad” and enter married life assuming everything will be as effortless as the romantic love stage.
 Yet when this euphoric stage inevitably dwindles, we run into therapy or call for a divorce.
 We forget that real love requires a tremendous amount of work, patience and compromise.
 He goes on to explain that we need to spend time examining precisely how we are crazy and then ask our new lover how exactly they are crazy too.
 That way we reveal the underbelly or dark side of our character to our new partner right away, rather than years down the track when our lives are too entangled to part.

 The more I read, the more I realized that my own idea of love has been incredibly artificial.
-Disney and Hollywood contributed to the ‘Twinkie’ version of love; full of processed sugar and almost guaranteed to cause diabetes.
+Disney and Hollywood contributed to a kind of ‘Twinkie’ version of love; full of processed sugar and almost guaranteed to cause diabetes.
 Never did these fairy tales and dramatic love stories tell us that life is ultimately up to us and no one can save us from ourselves.
-Life is hard and difficult and complex and other people will only be able to act as umbrellas to the inevitable torrential downpours that will life will deliver us.
+Life is difficult and complex and other people will only be able to act as umbrellas to the inevitable torrential downpours that will life will deliver us.
 Initially though, it appears as though our new lover has the power to negotiate with nature, making it seem as if it’ll be smooth sailing from now on.

 Then I came across this quote that popped the figurative buoy I used to stay afloat, “In some respects (but certainly not in all) the act of falling in love is an act of regression.
 The experience of merging with the loved one has in it echoes from the time when we were merged with our mothers in infancy.
 All things seem possible!
 United with our beloved we feel we can conquer all obstacles, all problems will be overcome.
 Yet just as the baby realizes that he or she is an individual, the lover returns to his or her self.
 At this point the work of real love begins.”